Today’s orange chicken recipe will introduce you to a well-known dish that has been a part of many Chinese banquets.

 Coat the chicken

-Prepare two shallow plates, the first one with the beaten egg, and the second one with a mixture of cornstarch, flour, salt, and ground black pepper.
+Prepare two shallow plates, the first one with 2 beaten egg, and the second one with a mixture of 1/3 cup cornstarch, 1/4 cup flour, 1/4 tsp salt, and 1/2 tsp ground black pepper.

 Cover the coated chicken with cling film and refrigerate for 10 minutes.